csc-training/summerschool/exercise-instructions.md

 **Fork** this repository and clone then your fork.
 This way you can keep also your own work under version control.

-### Computing servers

-Exercises can be carried out using the CSC's Puhti supercomputer.
-See [CSC User Documentation](https://docs.csc.fi/support/tutorials/puhti_quick/) for general instructions on using Puhti.
+## Using local workstation

-In case you have working parallel program development environment in your laptop (Fortran or C compiler, MPI development library, etc.) you may also use that.
+In case you have working parallel program development environment in your laptop (Fortran or C/C++ compiler, MPI development library, etc.) you may use that for exercises.
 Note, however, that no support for installing MPI environment can be provided during the course.
+Otherwise, you can use CSC supercomputers for carrying out the exercises.

+## Using CSC supercomputers

+Exercises can be carried out using the CSC's Puhti and Mahti supercomputers.
+In this course, we'll use by default Puhti.
+See CSC User Documentation for quick start guide for [Puhti](https://docs.csc.fi/support/tutorials/puhti_quick/) or for [Mahti](https://docs.csc.fi/support/tutorials/mahti_quick/)

 Puhti and Mahti can be accessed via ssh using the provided username (`trainingxxx`) and password: